flickerbox/fabric/README.md

 * Negative values written as "neg" (ex, -0.25% -> neg0_25p)

 ## Gulp ##
+Run `npm install` in the gulpfile directory to install all dependencies.
 ### gulpfile.js ###
 When using SASS, this gulpfile will do all of the following:
 + autoprefix